Treatment for Addictions

 • Injection marks (in cases of drug abuse)

-When someone is addicted, their use is out of control.
-Addiction symptoms include uncontrollable cravings, constantly seeking alcohol or drugs, and continuing use despite severe consequences.
+cravings, constantly seeking alcohol or drugs, and continuing use despite severe consequences.
 Addiction is progressive and worsens if left untreated.

-Early Signs of Addictions
+Early Signs of Substance Use Disorder

 Recognising early signs of addiction is crucial to getting help quickly.

-Early signs of alcohol abuse include:
+Early signs of alcohol abuse

 Blackouts during drinking episodes